EventGhost/EventGhost/docs/source/eg/index.rst

 .. currentmodule:: eg

-Everything special that is needed from EventGhost for scripting and writing plugins is stuffed into the `eg` object.
+Everything special that is needed from EventGhost for scripting and writing plugins is stuffed into the :mod:`eg` module.
 It includes many functions, variables, classes and objects.
-You could actually say `eg` is EventGhost itself.
+You could actually say :mod:`eg` is EventGhost itself.

 Objects